Over $52 million in verdicts and settlements in 16 years.

-Head / Facial injury as well as concussion, and brain injury are prevelant amongst motorcycle riders involved in an accident.
-Yet, motorcycle helmet use is still not a law in many states.
-Further, many motorcycle riders choose not to wear the safest helmet possible when they ride.
-However, there exists good research data which addresses the common concerns and simple tips of what to look for in finding the safest most effective motorcycle helmet.
+Head / facial injury as well as concussion, and brain injury are prevelant amongst motorcycle riders involved in an accident.
+Motorcycle helmet use is still not a law in many states.
+Many motorcycle riders choose not to wear the safest helmet possible when they ride.
+However, there exists good research data which addresses the common concerns and offer some simple tips of what to look for in finding the safest most effective motorcycle helmet.

 In a 2009 study, a small number of motorcycle accident injuries were compared.